 Storage Options

-- Refrigeration: Once the wings have cooled completely, store them in an airtight container in the refrigerator for 3-4 days.
+- Refrigerate: Cool the wings completely, then store them in an airtight container in the refrigerator for 3 to 4 days.

 Related Recipes